salonik1177/Nexwave-E-Commerce-Analytics-2019-2022-/README.md

 •	Overall, Nexwave’s revenue is heavily concentrated in North America, highlighting both market strength and an opportunity to diversify growth across international regions.

+#

+## Recommendations

+<b>Reignite Demand Through Targeted Marketing</b>

+The primary driver of revenue decline is reduced order volume, not pricing.
+Nexwave should invest in demand-generation initiatives such as targeted promotions, seasonal campaigns, and re-engagement strategies for inactive customers—especially during historically strong Q4 periods.

+<b>Strengthen and Optimize the Loyalty Program</b>

+Revenue is heavily concentrated in high-ticket products and the North American market.
+Nexwave should diversify its product mix and expand growth efforts in underpenetrated regions (APAC and LATAM) to reduce exposure to demand volatility.

+<b>Leverage High-Performing Products More Strategically</b>

+Premium products drive the majority of revenue but show high volatility.
+Strategic bundling with lower-priced accessories and targeted cross-selling can increase order frequency while smoothing revenue fluctuations.

+<b>Monitor Refund Trends and Post-Purchase Experience</b>

+Higher refund rates among loyalty customers and high-ticket items suggest opportunities to improve product education, delivery experience, and post-purchase support.
+Reducing avoidable returns can directly improve margins without impacting sales volume.